SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Introduction

 \textbf{Problem setup.} \ SR is a task that involves recovering fine-scale data from corresponding coarse-grained data.
 In the context of scientific SR, let us consider the example of weather data that captures complex interactions among the atmosphere, oceans, and land surface, illustrated in Figure~\ref{fig:superres}.
 The coarse-grained data can be regarded as a down-sampled version of the fine-scale data.
 The former coarse-scale data can be represented as low-dimensional data $x \in \mathcal{X}$; while the latter fine-scale data can be seen as high-dimensional data $y \in \mathcal{Y}$.

 In practice, there are various degradation functions $f$ that can generate the coarse-grained data.
 We can model the degradation process as $x = f(y) + \epsilon$, where $f: \mathcal{Y} \rightarrow \mathcal{X}$ is a degradation function, and $\epsilon$ represents noise.
 The degradation function $f$ can be non-linear, and the noise term $\epsilon$ can have complex spatial and temporal patterns.
-For example, a simple degradation function commonly used is bicubic down-sampling~\cite{anwar2020deep,van2006image}.
-However, this simplistic approach does not capture the challenges of real-world SR problems~\cite{cai2019toward,lugmayr2019unsupervised}, where more complex unknown degradations are typically encountered.
-Thus, we also consider more realistic degradations such as uniform down-sampling with noise, to simulate experimental measurement setups, and direct low-resolution (LR) simulations of data, which also pose significant challenges for SR techniques.
-SR works in the opposite direction of down-sampling, aiming to recover an high-resolution (HR) representation (including fine-scale structures) from the given coarse-grained data $x$.
+For example, a simple degradation function commonly used is bicubic down-sampling~\citep{anwar2020deep,van2006image}.
+However, this simplistic approach does not capture the challenges of real-world SR problems~\citep{cai2019toward,lugmayr2019unsupervised}, where more complex unknown degradations are typically encountered.
+Thus, we also consider more realistic degradations, such as uniform down-sampling with noise, to simulate experimental measurement setups, as well as direct low-resolution (LR) simulations of data.
+These scenarios pose significant challenges for SR techniques.
+SR works in the opposite direction of down-sampling, aiming to recover a high-resolution (HR) representation (including fine-scale structures) from the given coarse-grained data $x$.
 More concretely, the aim is to find an inverse map $f^{-1}: \mathcal{X} \rightarrow \mathcal{Y}$ that accurately restores the fine-scale details.
-Of course, SR is difficult due to the complex fine-scale structures in the high-dimensional data, which cannot be fully described by the limited information present in the low-dimensional data.
+SR is inherently difficult due to the complex fine-scale structures in high-dimensional data, which cannot be fully described by the limited information available in low-dimensional data.
 This inverse problem often has multiple solutions, especially when dealing with higher up-sampling factors from the low-dimensional to high-dimensional space.

-In this paper, we are concerned with establishing a HR benchmark dataset, \texttt{SuperBench}, for spatial SR methods for scientific problems.
+In this paper, we are concerned with establishing a high-quality benchmark dataset, \texttt{SuperBench}, for spatial SR methods for scientific problems.
 By providing a standardized benchmark dataset, \texttt{SuperBench} empowers SciML researchers to evaluate and advance SR methods specifically tailored for scientific tasks.
-We anticipate that this benchmark dataset will significantly contribute to the advancement of SR techniques in scientific domains, enabling the development of more effective and reliable methods for enhancing data resolution and improving scientific insights.
+We anticipate that this benchmark dataset will significantly contribute to the advancement of SR techniques in scientific domains, fostering the development of more effective and reliable methods for enhancing data resolution and improving scientific insights.